 - beautiful custom glass container with gold leaf pattern

 - optimized fragrance diffusion with fantastic smell that last long

 This 8-ounce candle is expected to burn for up to 60 hours and offers a beautiful flared cup with a yellow diamond pattern.
-Other products in their line include masculine Moroccan Amber and the fruity Japanese Black Currant , so it is easy to find one that will display well in any setting bringing a wonderful scent into your home.
+Other products in their line include masculine scents like Moroccan Amber and fruity ones like Japanese Black Currant, so it is easy to find one that will display well in any setting bringing a wonderful scent into your home.